Topological quantum field theory for dormant opers: Introduction

-\leavevmode\\ \ \ \ The author cannot express enough his sincere and deep gratitude to Professors Shinichi Mochizuki and Kirti Joshi.
-Without their philosophies and amazing insights, his study of mathematics would have remained ``{\it dormant}".
-The author would like to thank all those who gave the opportunity or impart the great joy of studying mathematics to him.
-The author wrote the present paper for a gratitude letter to them.
-Also, special thanks go to the moduli space of dormant opers (i.e., $\mfO \mfp^{^\mr{Zzz...}}_{G,g,r, \overline{\mbF}_p}$), who has guided him to the beautiful world of mathematics.
-The author was partially supported by the Grant-in-Aid for Scientific Research (KAKENHI No.\,18K13385).
+The author cannot express enough his sincere and deep gratitude to Professors Shinichi Mochizuki and Kirti Joshi.
+Without their philosophical viewpoints, theoretical insights, and endless creativity, my study of mathematics would have remained ``{\it dormant}".
+Also, special thanks go to the moduli stack of dormant $G$-opers $\mfO \mfp^{^\mr{Zzz...}}_{G,g,r}$, who has guided him to the beautiful world of mathematics.
+The author was partially supported by the Grant-in-Aid for Scientific Research (KAKENHI No.\,18K13385, 21K13770).